junekuhn/dycp-immersive-web-audio/dev.md

 What's left (MVP)

-7. shift-tab goes back
+7. shift-tab goes back - done
-8. barriers to prevent you moving too far
+8. barriers to prevent you moving too far - done
-9. the three.js script should be better organized, it feels really clunky at the moment going to look into the game script
+9. the three.js script should be better organized, it feels really clunky at the moment going to look into the game script - done
-10. what's going on with the white blurb changing position? it shouldn't
+10. what's going on with the white blurb changing position? it shouldn't - done
-11. can I detect a swipe from left to right? or have html dummy elements that advance the page along?
+11. can I detect a swipe from left to right? or have html dummy elements that advance the page along? yes, tabindex allows you to access html outside the canvas you can manually change focus with javascript
 12. any sonifications
+    elevation sensing
+    navigation sensing (look over icad proceedings)
 13. record voiceover
 14. record trampbunny tracks
-15. can I get a basic scene description read out for a 3D object?
+15. can I get a basic scene description read out for a 3D object? using html, yes I'm sure